yaperos/app-nodejs-codechallenge/README.md

     * models
     * usecases
-* Multiple commits following a step-by-step logical construction of the conceptual sequence diagram (so there is no magic one-shot commit) In this sense, the project can be used as a tool for teaching to newcomers.
+* Multiple commits following a step-by-step logical construction of the conceptual sequence diagram (so there is no magic one-shot commit) In this sense, the project can be used as a tool of teaching newcomers.
-  * transaction
+  * transaction microservice
-    * clean architecture skeleton
+    1. clean architecture skeleton
-    * creation endpoint
+    2. creation endpoint
-    * db repository, saving of transaction
+    3. db repository, saving of transaction
-    * messaging producer
+    4. messaging producer
-    * notify antifraud to check transaction
+    5. notify antifraud to check transaction
-  * antifraud
+  * antifraud microservice
-    * clean architecture skeleton
+    1. clean architecture skeleton
-    * messaging consumer
+    2. messaging consumer
-    * consume event
+    3. consume event
-    * validate transaction
+    4. validate transaction
-    * messaging producer
+    5. messaging producer
-    * notify transaction with validation result
+    6. notify transaction with validation result
-  * transaction
+  * transaction microservice
-    * messaging consumer
+    1. messaging consumer
-    * db repository, update of transaction using optimistic concurrency
+    2. db repository, update of transaction using optimistic concurrency
-    * update transaction in accordance to validation result
+    3. update transaction in accordance to validation result

 # Advantages of CLEAN ARCHITECTURE
 * Separate domain from infrastructure, technology
 * Understanding WHAT the system does by looking at its usecases
-* Have a big picture of the architecture, participants, dependencies, kind of context diagram
+* Have a big picture of the architecture, participants, actors, dependencies, kind of help to build a mental context diagram
 * Maintenability, evolvability, readbility, comprehensibility (mainly by newcomers)
 * Structure not imposed by frameworks and so resilient to framework changes.
-* Currently used by Yape on Java code
+* Currently used by Yape on Java projects

 # Design
 * For tackling a huge amount of writes and read:
   Usage of optimistic concurrency.
-Advantage: no need of a database transaction for the resource update.
+Advantage: no need to encircle a resource update with a database transaction.
 # Technical notes
 docker-compose -f docker-compose.yml down docker-compose -f docker-compose.yml up